klarna/klarna-mobile-sdk/CONTRIBUTING.md

 * **Provide a step-by-step description of the suggested enhancement** with as many details as possible.
 * **Describe the current behavior** and **explain which behavior you expected instead** and why.
 * **Provide screenshots and/or videos** that helps demonstrate the part of the SDK which the suggestion is related to.
 To screen record on a device connected to Android Studio or an emulator follow the steps [here](https://developer.android.com/studio/debug/am-video).
 To screen record on iOS follow the steps described [here](https://support.apple.com/en-us/HT207935).
-* **Explain why this enhancement would be useful** to most users of Klarna In-App SDK.
+* **Explain why this enhancement would be useful** to most users of Klarna Mobile SDK.
 * **List some other payment provider or apps where this enhancement exists.**
-* **Specify which version of Klarna In-App SDK you are using.**
+* **Specify which version of Klarna Mobile SDK you are using.**
 * **Specify the name and version of the OS you are using.**

 ### Contributing with Code
-Before contributing please read through the [Klarna In-App SDK documentation](https://developers.klarna.com/documentation/in-app/).
+Before contributing please read through the [Klarna Mobile SDK documentation](https://developers.klarna.com/documentation/in-app/).

 #### Branching
 Prefix the branch you are going to work on depending on what you are working on (bug fix or feature).
 Use the following prefixes when creating a new branch: